bavjean/War/README.md

 ## Prerequisites

-1. Web browser and/or text editor
+1. A web browser that has developer tools
+2. Text editor

 ## Contributing